guadalazzo/node-alg-proj/README.md

 - **Performance** (Indirect): While not a direct effect, noopener can lead to minor performance improvements.
 Without that connection to the original page, the new tab may load marginally faster.

 ## What are the best practices in developer experience?

+Using visual studio with extensions that alert live

+Having an application that hot reloads

+Having a tool that run tests, and eslint before pushing, like husky.

+Having an unify linting and formatting tool. (eslint, prettier)

+A good Onboarding experience, a well documented code, guides to start the project and what does the project do.

+A CodeStyle guide to understand how the team is writting code, some component samples.

+A place to ask questions , group in slack, mattermost or teams.
+Or a dev meeting.